Each S’porean household to get $300 CDC vouchers on Jan 3; half can be spent at supermarkets

 The statement said the CDCs had received feedback from the public that some Singaporeans would like to share the balance amount of their vouchers with those who might need it more amid concern over the rising cost of living.

-Ms Low Yen Ling, chairman of Mayors’ Committee and Mayor of South West District, said she hopes Singaporeans will find the option to donate their vouchers a meaningful way of contributing to those in need.
+Ms Low Yen Ling, chairman of the Mayors’ Committee and mayor of South West District, said she hopes Singaporeans will find the option to donate their vouchers a meaningful way of contributing to those in need.

 “Singaporeans have shown great strength and unity in the midst of challenging circumstances,” she said.